AdolfVonKleist/AltFstAligner/README.md

 WARNING:
  * Haven't tested on linux yet.
- * Should be UTF8 compatible, but no extensive tests yet.

 More or less the same thing that is in Phonetisaurus.
 Intended to replace M2MAligner, this version stores the alignment